DocNow/twarc/docs/plugins.md

 # Plugins

-In twarc v1 a set of programs for working with tweet JSON were collected in the [utils] directory of the GitHub repository.
-This was a handy way to share snippets of code.
-But some had different dependencies which weren't managed, and the utilities sometimes had slightly different interfaces.
-They needed to be downloaded from GitHub and weren't easily accessible at the command line.
+twarc v1 collected a set of utilities for working with tweet json in the [utils] directory of the git repository.
+This was a handy way to develop and share snippets of code.
+But some utilities had different dependencies which weren't managed in a uniform way.
+Some of the utilities had slightly different interfaces.
+They needed to be downloaded from GitHub manually and weren't easily accessible at the command line if you remembered where you put them.

 With *twarc2* these utilities are now installable as plugins, which are made available as subcommands using the same twarc2 command line.
 Plugins are